WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ```

-And gets the back the requested tokens:
+And gets back the requested tokens:

 ```